Google AI Overviews Are the Best Thing for Pakistani SMEs in 2026

 The pattern repeats across the AI search platforms that matter: Perplexity, Bing AI, and Google AI Overviews all prioritize answer clarity over domain size.
 This structural shift benefits Pakistani SMEs because the old system rewarded scale while the new system rewards specificity.
 A Faisalabad textile exporter that writes a clear, data-rich answer to “what is the minimum order quantity for export-quality lawn fabric from Pakistan” will be cited by Google’s AI over a generic textile industry report every single time.

-Infographic: Infographic showing the marketer AI search readiness gap: 22% of marketers integrated AI search strategies vs 78% still
+Infographic: Infographic showing the AI search readiness gap: 88% of local businesses have no GEO strategy vs 12% that have started

 Infographic: Infographic comparing old search economy vs new AI search economy for Pakistani SMEs.
 Old: rewards scale, domain authori